What Affects Solar Piling Productivity? 7 Key Site Factors

 Introduction

 Piling productivity on solar projects is measured in piles per day.
 The target varies between 300 and 800 piles/day depending on machine type, soil, and layout.
-Understanding what drives this number is critical for EPC planning.

 Key Factors